 Executive Summary

-The Need for EFET Standards
+The Need for Standardization in Energy Trading

 Problem Definition

 Communication is an essential key to the successful integration of business processes.
 Successful communication requires that the communicating parties speak the same language.
 This fact is as important in electronic communication as it is in face to face communication.